Check your licence!

 Stuart McCall, Depute Clerk to the Licensing Board, said: “Due to the strict deadlines, we’re urging all personal licence holders who’ve had their licences granted on or before 1 September 2009 to make sure they’ve had the refresher training before 1 September 2014.
 They must complete the Scottish Certificate for Personal Licence Holders (Refresher) at SCQF Level 6 Course and submit the Certificate to the Licensing Board together with their Personal Licence by 1 December 2014.

 “It’s crucial that Personal Licence holders do this because under licensing laws failure to comply within the deadlines means licences are revoked and the holder is then disqualified from reapplying for a further 5 years.
-Potentially this could have a serious effect on the licenced trade if Personal licence holders miss the deadlines, particularly if the Personal Licence Holder is a designated Premises Manager.
+Potentially this could have a serious effect on the licensed trade if Personal licence holders miss the deadlines, particularly if the Personal Licence Holder is a designated Premises Manager.